SHORiN-KiWATA/shorinclip/README.md

     ```
     yay -S shorinclip
     ```
-    For best image preview, a terminal which supports `kitty icat` is needed, such as `kitty` or `ghostty`, or you can let chafa handle image preview (maybe low quality).
+    For best image preview, a terminal which supports kitty image protocal is needed, such as `kitty` or `ghostty`, or you can let chafa handle image preview (maybe low quality).

     For example :